Incidentallyb/vector/content/messages/balance-success-harm.md

 Set up some more experiments in a phased way so that you learn from each experiment as you go.
 It could reduce harm, but it would take longer to get results.
 Cost: £1,000,000

-Collaborate with a Biocore competitor so that you can share both your past data and biomatter.
+Collaborate with a BioCore competitor so that you can share both your past data and biomatter.
 It would reduce harm, but you would lose some economic benefits.
 Cost: £3,000,000